Exemption Status Changes - Supervisors Guidance

 You may not shift hours across weeks.

-Generally, it is not appropriate to set or change salary to avoid FLSA regulations.
-It is also not necessary for colleagues doing similar work to all have the same exemption status, even if they have the same title, job function/family or career level.
+Generally, it is not appropriate to set or change salary to avoid FLSA or state regulations.
+It is also not necessary for colleagues doing similar work to all have the same salaried or hourly status, even if they have the same title, job function/family or career level.

 However, certain positions may have large fluctuations in workload based on seasonality or project cycles or receive allowances and stipends, which can cause budgetary or other logistical considerations for units.
-Please contact your Senior HR Partner to work through individual situations and strategize options.
+Please contact your HR team to work through individual situations and strategize options.

 Yes.
 Categories of employment outlined in the Fair Labor Standards Act and Overtime Policy “Exemption Tests” section (Department of Labor Fact Sheets 17A-E and S) are exempt from FLSA regulations.

-If you have questions about the exemption status of a direct report or planned new position posting, please contact your Senior HR Partner.
+If you have questions about the salaried or hourly status of a direct report or planned new position posting, please contact your HR team.

-For questions regarding specific situations about how various compensation elements (allowances, stipends, OPS and more) affect FLSA exemption status of a position, please contact your Senior HR Partner.
+For questions about how various compensation elements (allowances, stipends, OPS and more) affect the salaried or hourly status of a position, please contact your HR team.

 If an employee has concerns rooted in perceptions of status, prestige or value of their position